 Happy Potter has some evil within him, which is why he is able to talk to snakes.
 Snakes throughout Christianity, and in the history of many cultures have been symbolic for evil and many negative characteristics.
 The Devil himself, Lucifer is referred to as the serpent, the serpent of evil.

 Individualization is the process of integrating the evil or negative within, for the evil to be accepted and acknowledged, therefore controlled, which ultimately makes us more balanced and stronger.
 This is perhaps where Harry gets his courage from, from the integration of his dark-side.

 Harry is able to stand up to evil, because he has some evil within him.
 This is the integration of the persona and the shadow in Jungian psychology.
 For a large part of the story he is not even aware of the evil within.
 Self-discovery is needed, and when he does discover it, it makes him braver and stronger, this is classic archetypal story telling.
 Archetypal stories are outlines of stories that are embedded into our biology, this also includes personalities.

-Using such deep archetypal storytelling and characters is possibly a big reason why the Harry Potter franchise has been so popular, because it’s so relatable, even if people don’t consciously and fully know why.
+Using such deep archetypal storytelling and characters is possibly a big reason why the Harry Potter franchise has been so popular.
+The stories are so relatable, even if people don’t consciously and fully know why.
 The story and characters speaks to us at a deep unconscious level (collective unconscious).
-We already know these stories, it’s just being shown to us again with new characters and special effects.
+We already know these stories, they are just being shown to us again with new characters and special effects.

 Harry Potter Personality Type MBTI